Single-cell protein: Production process

 Single-cell proteins develop when microbes ferment waste materials (including wood, straw, cannery, and food-processing wastes, residues from alcohol production, hydrocarbons, or human and animal excreta).
 With 'electric food' processes the inputs are electricity, CO_{2} and trace minerals and chemicals such as fertiliser.
 It is also possible to derive SCP from natural gas to use as a resilient food.
 Similarly SCP can be derived from waste plastic by upcycling.

-The problem with extracting single-cell proteins from the wastes is the dilution and cost.
+The problem with extracting single-cell proteins from waste products is the dilution and cost.
 They are found in very low concentrations, usually less than 5%.
 Engineers have developed ways to increase the concentrations including centrifugation, flotation, precipitation, coagulation, and filtration, or the use of semi-permeable membranes.

 The single-cell protein must be dehydrated to approximately 10% moisture content and/or acidified to aid in storage and prevent spoilage.
 The methods to increase the concentrations to adequate levels and the de-watering process require equipment that is expensive and not always suitable for small-scale operations.
 It is economically prudent to feed the product locally and soon after it is produced.